For information regarding engagers that fall off, refer to the following:

 - Plaque might be preventing the etch from working

 - Lubricant from the engager template could have accidentally smeared on the tooth

 - Compressed air that is used to dry the tooth is contaminated with oil or water

-- Using too much primer
+- Too much primer is being used

-- Excess moisture or saliva
+- There is an excess of moisture or saliva

 - Poor curing light